severin-richner/tracert-v/README.md

 # tracert-v

 Visualized traceroute using Python.
 This python script is intended to be run from the terminal.
 It uses [icmplib](https://github.com/ValentinBELYN/icmplib) for performing the traceroute.
 It then queries [ip-api](https://ip-api.com) to resolve the found ip-addresses to geo-locations and further displays the route on a world map using [plotly](https://github.com/plotly/plotly.py).
-To find all open connections it sniffs packets using [scapy](https://github.com/secdev/scapy).

-Before running make sure all needed modules are installed: `pip install icmplib plotly aiohttp asyncio scapy dash`
+Before running make sure all needed modules are installed: `pip install icmplib plotly aiohttp asyncio dash`

 ![Example Image](./example.png)

 ## How to use

 `python3 tracert-v.py {domain or IPv4 address}` for looking up one specific route

-`python3 tracert-v.py all {seconds to run [int]}` for sniffing all open connections over the given time

 ### Remark